laravel/jetstream-docs/2.x/installation.md

 php artisan jetstream:install inertia --ssr
 ```

-You can read more about running the SSR server in the [Laravel Vite plugin documentation](https://laravel.com/docs/vite#ssr) and over on the [Inertia documentation site](https://inertiajs.com/server-side-rendering).
+You can read more about running the SSR server in the [Laravel Vite plugin documentation](https://laravel.com/docs/vite#ssr) and within the [Inertia documentation](https://inertiajs.com/server-side-rendering).

 ### Finalizing The Installation